gpetuhov/SampleARCore/README.md

 # SampleARCore
 The very basics of using ARCore in Android.

-Get 3D model from Poly.google.com, add it into the app and place it on the detected surface.
+Get 3D model from Poly.google.com, add it into the app and place on the detected surface.

 ## Requirements
 * Android Studio 3.5 Canary 6